Europe is feeling the political shockwaves from the US Supreme Court’s reversal of women’s reproductive rights.

 "We do need to be aware of the forces in the world that are trying to roll back progress.
 This attack on women’s bodies is intimately interconnected with the attack on the rule of law, democracy, and freedom," said Caroline Hickson, European Network Regional Director at International Planned Parenthood Federation (IPPF).

-She told Euronews Next the tactics being used by those who want to roll back human rights in the US are being used in Europe too.
+In an interview with Euronews Next in May, she said the tactics being used by those who want to roll back human rights in the US were being used in Europe too.

 Europe: A bastion of freedom to choose?

 There has been a major pushback against women’s rights in one European country in recent years, with Poland enforcing a near-total ban on abortions in January 2021.

 The country’s constitutional court ruled that abortion on grounds of "severe and irreversible foetal defect or incurable illness that threatens the foetus' life" was unconstitutional.